sokunheng/DownEdit/README.md

 ## 🔥 Current Features
 - `Edit Video` - by flipping it from left to right or right to left throughout the entire directory (folder)
-- `Download all videos` from a user (no watermark) such as Tiktok and Douyin.
+- `Download all videos` from a user (no watermark) such as Tiktok, Kuaishou and Douyin.
 Will be updated more in the future!

 ## 🚀 Usage
 - `Edit Video` - Simply copy and paste whatever directory location you would like to process.
 Example: